crowdfavorite-mirrors/wp-wordpress-popular-posts/readme.txt

 * New sorting options (sort posts by comment count, by pageviews, or by average daily views) added

 = 1.2 =
-* Added extra functionalities to Wordpress Popular Post plugin core
+* Added extra functionalities to WordPress Popular Post plugin core

 = 1.1  =
 * Fixed comment count bug